types of customers header

 2. Keep bargain hunters happy

-I’m not suggesting you engage in a price-slashing battle with your competitors – not at all – and discounting certainly isn’t real conversion rate optimization.
+I’m not suggesting you engage in a price-slashing battle with your competitors – not at all – and discounting certainly isn’t real optimization.
 It’s wise for most businesses, however, to be keenly aware of the thrill people feel when they get a discount.
 Even a small price adjustment or other special benefits can be enough to turn a “No” into a sale.
 Consider the research findings on the importance of free shipping.
 Nobody likes to pay full price for products.
 All types of customers – even affluent customers – like to get a deal.
 Some need a deal before they’ll buy.

 Primary conversion tactics for bargain hunters: Consider including a “coupons and discounts” page on your website; don’t make your customers desert at checkout and go elsewhere to find special codes, only to never return.
 Highlight sale items instead of making shoppers seek them out.
 Often, you can get the prospect’s attention with a discounted item, then address specific needs that require an upsell.